MetOffice/lfric_core/documentation/source/developer_guide/coding_standards/fortran_coding_standards.rst

 * Constructors and destructors must be given a suffix that identifies them (either ``_constructor``, ``_destructor`` or ``_init``, ``_final`` can be appropriate).
-* Where more than one constructor exists, the main constructor must have the just the chosen constructor suffix.
+* Where more than one constructor exists, the main constructor must have just the chosen constructor suffix.
 Additional constructors must have the same name but with a further descriptive suffix e.g. if a URL type has a ``url_constructor`` then a constructor that constructs a URL by copying